kennysmithed/oels2023/index.md

 - [Semantic extension experiment](https://github.com/kennysmithed/SemanticExtension).
 This is a more complex experiment looking at how participants extend the meaning of novel signals in a communication game.
 It is based on the dyadic interaction code from week 10, but includes additional machinery to deal with a wider range of participant drop-outs, has on-screen trial counters, a warm-up with catch trials.
 - [Custom html-button-response plugin with buttons laid out in a grid](https://github.com/aislinnkeogh/custom-jspysch-plugins/blob/main/plugin-html-button-response-grid.js), written by Aislinn Keogh - uses an html table to do that, the plugin provides 2 additional parameters, `rows` and `columns`, e.g. for a 3 row, 2 column grid you'd do ```{type: jsPsychHtmlButtonResponseGrid, rows: 3, columns: 2, choices: [6 choices here]}```

-### Additional drop-in labs
+### Additional drop-in labs for coding help with the final assignment

-Aislinn will be available on Teams in weeks 1-3 at the times listed below to do a short drop-in lab to catch people who joined the course late and missed the lab, or need a bit of extra support in the early stages of the course.
-See the course Learn page for instructions on how to access the drop-in labs on Teams.
+We will provide some extra drop-in labs to give you an opportunity to get some help with your final assignment code.
+Obviously we won’t write your code for you, but if you are having trouble interpreting an error message or finding a bug or want some tips on how to achieve a particular effect we can help you figure it out.
 Note that these are not compulsory, and they are drop-ins not extra labs - the idea is that you come along, ask a couple of questions, then go away.
+These are available at the following times and locations - if they are listed as available online, see the course Learn page for instructions on how to access the drop-in labs on Teams.

-Aislinn will be available on Teams:
+- Monday 27th November, 2pm-3.45pm, DSB 3.01, with Kenny.
-- Thursday 21st September, 2pm-3pm
+- Thursday 30th November, 9am-11am, Appleton Tower room 4.02 (i.e. usual time and place), with Aislinn, Vilde & Maisy.
-- ~~Thursday 28th September, 2pm-3pm~~ Cancelled due to strikes
+- Friday 1st December, 2pm-4pm, DSB 6.01 and online, with Aislinn.
-- Thursday 5th October, 2pm-3pm
+- Monday 4th December, time and venue TBC, with Maisy.

-We will provide some extra drop-in labs to give you an opportunity to get some help with your code for the final assignment.
-Obviously we won't write your code for you, but if you are having trouble interpreting an error message or finding a bug or want some tips on how to achieve a particular effect we can help you figure it out.
-Note that these are not compulsory, and they are drop-ins not extra labs - the idea is that you come along, ask a couple of questions, then go away.
-Dates and times TBC, but these will begin roughly 2 weeks before the final assessment is due.
+- Tuesday 5th December, time and venue TBC, with Vilde.

 ## Re-use